PhamJimmy/restaurant-reservation-system/README.md

 <h3 align="center">Periodic Tables</h3>

   <p align="center">
     Periodic Tables is a reservation systems that will help restaurants streamline their operations by incorporating a customer, reservation, and table management web application.
+It allows the creation of new reservations and new tables, as well as updating them to reflect the most up-to-date statuses.
     <br />
-    <a href="https://restaurant-reservation-system-frontend.vercel.app/dashboard"><strong>View the demo »</strong></a>
+    <a href="https://restaurant-reservation-system-frontend.vercel.app/dashboard"><strong>View the live demo »</strong></a>
     <br />
     <br />